ChrisFrankoPhD/Get-it-Done/projectNotesTodo.md

 - so there is some styling that we can ignore, but we have a form component, and within that we have a input and button component
 - first we want to deal with being able to use the input the user puts into the form input, so we create a state by using the `useState()` react hook that we call descirption, since that is the name of the column for the ToDo list items in our database, and set the form value to be equal to that state
     - this may seem confusing at first, since the user types into the form to decide the form value, but here we are setting the form value to the react state, but what we are really doing is making that react is the one true god here, we also have an `onChange` attribute set here that calls the `updateDescription` handler everytime the value of the input changes, and we see that the handler just updates the react state to be equal to the value of the form
-    - so what is happening is that with every keystroke, the react state is updated by `updateDescription`, which updates the `description` state to the whatever the user typed, and thus the `value` field of the input now displays what the user typed, so we are working slightly backwards by making the user *really* update the react state, and the form just displaying the react state, but this allows the react state to be the true source of the data, and thus we can pass that state around to other functions if we need it
+    - so what is happening is that with every keystroke, the react state is updated by `updateDescription`, which updates the `description` state to the whatever the user typed, and thus the `value` field of the input now displays what the user typed, so we are working slightly backwards by making the user *really* update the react state, and the form just displaying the react state, but this allows the react state to be the true source of truth of the data, and thus we can pass that state around to other functions if we need it
 - so now that we have a way to make the user update the state that we want to eventually send to our server to add to the database, we need to have a way for the user to actually submit the form to trigger that data sending
 - we do this on the parent form element and not the button element, since it is the form that is actually going to get submitted in the HTML code, we see that on the form element we have the `onSubmit={onSubmitForm}` property, which will call another handler function that we need to define called `onSubmitForm` when the form is submitted, so when the button is clicked
 - we can add this function to the component: